grimm-co/killerbeez/IPT.md

 This approach has the advantage of not requiring disassembling in order to walk the execution trace.
-Additionally, our IPT packet parser is able to ignore irrelevant packets and only focus TNT and TIP packets.
+Additionally, our IPT packet parser is able to ignore irrelevant packets and only focus on TNT and TIP packets.
 These characteristics make the Killerbeez IPT packet parser very fast.
 However, this approach does have the disadvantage of requiring IPT instruction pointer address filtering, to ensure unnecessary libraries are not also traced.
 This also helps reduce the